Get A Free Legal Consultation

 Every day, millions of Americans entrust their health to drug or medical device manufacturers, Andrew said.
 He explained that trust can be misplaced when the companies put profits over people.

-Andrew has helped thousands of people injured using the painkiller c and the drug finasteride found in Propecia and Proscar.
+Andrew has helped thousands of people injured using the painkiller and drug finasteride found in Propecia and Proscar.
 He has also represented women who took SSRIs during pregnancy that resulted in birth defects.
 He has secured millions of dollars in verdicts and settlements on behalf of his clients.

 In 2014, Andrew was the lead trial attorney for a case against Janssen Pharmaceuticals, and their parent company Johnson & Johnson, who make Topamax.
 Patients take Topamax for epilepsy and chronic migraines.
 Data from the North American Drug Pregnancy Registry shows the risk of oral defects is 16 times higher among mothers who took Topamax or its generic versions during their first trimester of pregnancy.
 This is compared to mothers who either did not take the drug or who took other antiepileptic drugs.
 More than 32 million prescriptions for Topamax were issued between January 2007 and December 2010.
 The drug was a multi-billion-dollar success for Johnson and Johnson, with sales of nearly $3 billion in 2008 alone.